3 Days in Venice: Best Itinerary for First-Time Visitors

 Go to the London Theatre website, see what’s on and get tickets well in advance.
 You can also take your chances during your trip and purchase last-minute tickets, often at a reduced rate.
 However, I don’t recommend doing this for a performance that you really want to see.

-But if you are flexible and open to seeing what’s playing, you could well get lucky.
-On a trip to London in 2018, I got a ticket for Mamma Mia on the day of the performance for just 40 GBP.
+If you are flexible and open to seeing what’s playing, you could well get lucky.
+On a recent trip to London, I got a ticket for Mamma Mia on the day of the performance for just 40 GBP.

 Before going to the theater, enjoy an early dinner at one of the many restaurants in the West End advertising pre-theatre menus.